Rabid (1977 film): Accolades

+Modern assessment

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 9 critics, indicating "mixed or average" reviews.

+Critic Glenn Erickson, reviewing the film in 2016, praised it, writing: "Rabid remains a highly entertaining horror show that hasn’t lost an iota of shock value.
+It certainly lined up the fans—and investors—to allow the director to continue his personal exploration of queasy, outrageous biological delights."

 Remake

 A remake of the film, directed by Jen and Sylvia Soska and starring Laura Vandervoort as Rose, was released on December 13, 2019.

 Related works

 A novelization by Richard Lewis was published in 1978.
-Faber and Faber released the screenplay in 2002 in a collection of the scripts for Cronenberg's first four feature films.
+Faber & Faber released the screenplay in 2002 in a collection of the scripts for Cronenberg's first four feature films.